How to prevent burnout

 Looking at the causes of burnout, the effects of it, and signs you're close to burning out.

 How can we pause life and take a breath?
-There is a very subtle difference between stress and burnout.
-Stress is our body’s reaction to feeling pressure from various factors and to feeling threatened in some way.
+There is a very subtle difference between feeling tense and burnout.
+Tension is our body’s reaction to feeling pressure from various factors and to feeling threatened in some way.
 Burnout is prolonged stress phases causing emotional, physical, and mental fatigue.

 Signs and symptoms of burnout

-According to Sherry Bourg Carter, Psy.D, stress and burnout can cause many negative symptoms such as:
+According to Sherry Bourg Carter, Psy.D, tension and burnout can cause many negative symptoms such as:

 Increased illness frequency

 These are just a few of the health challenges we can face when we are feeling overwhelmed or going through burnout.
 So, how can we limit or prevent these symptoms in this fast-paced modern world?

 You’ll also receive a weekly braincare email, with more ideas on how to take care of your most important organ.